plotly/plotly.py/doc/python/icicle-charts.md

     language: python
     layout: base
     name: Icicle Charts
-    order: 10
+    order: 13.5
     page_type: u-guide
     permalink: python/icicle-charts/
-    thumbnail: thumbnail/icicle.gif
+    thumbnail: thumbnail/icicle.png
 ---

-Similar to Treemap plots and Icicle plots, Icicle plots provide yet another way to visualize hierarchical data.
-Children are drawn next to their parent boxes, all on one side (eg. each on the right side of their parent).
-Icicle plots can point in one of four directions (left, right, top, bottom); this direction is acheived with the `tiling` sub-attributes `orientation` and `flip`.
+Icicle charts visualize hierarchical data using rectangular sectors that cascade from root to leaves in one of four directions: up, down, left, or right.
+Similar to [Sunburst](https://plotly.com/python/sunburst-charts/) and [Treemap](https://plotly.com/python/treemaps/) charts, the hierarchy is defined by `labels` (`names` for `px.icicle`) and `parents` attributes.
+Click on one sector to zoom in/out, which also displays a pathbar on the top of your icicle.
+To zoom out, you can click the parent sector or click the pathbar as well.

 Main arguments: